ArduPilot/ardupilot_wiki/common/source/docs/common-servo.rst

 Servo
 =====

-This article explains how to connect Servos to the Pixhawk and APM2, and how to control them from the transmitter or Mission Planner.
+This article explains how to connect Servos to flight controller, and how to control them from the transmitter or ground station (i.e. Mission Planner).

 Overview
 ========